vanzll/vanzll.github.io/_pages/about.md

 - Unified AR-based understanding and Diffusion-based Generation and the RL-post-training paradigm of such systems
 - Long-horizon agents and unified model (Agentic unified model), such as Agentic VLA and Agentic Video Generation, and the RL-post-training paradigm

-I love intellectual games in my spare time: I am a 17-years chess player as *National Chess Athlete* of China (Grade 3), and have won the 1-st prize in Chinese Mathematics Olympiad (CMO)-1st round by 1.5-year's part-time self-training.
+I love intellectual games in my spare time: I am a 17-years chess player as *National Chess Athlete* in China (Level 3), and have won the 1-st prize in Chinese Mathematics Olympiad (CMO)-1st round by 1.5-year's part-time self-training.
+For academic discussion and collaboration, please don't hesitate to reach out to me via email!